 Pinecrest

-Half-acre lots, mature tree canopy, and some of the highest-rated public schools in Miami-Dade.
-At 77 days on market, buyers have more negotiating room than they have had in years.
+Half-acre lots, mature tree canopy, and public schools that are among the highest-rated in Miami-Dade.
+The 77-day median time on market gives buyers more negotiating room than they have had in years.

 Read the Full Guide